yedino/galaxy42/README.md

 ### Version v0.3.3a (pre-alpha)

 * Summary: multi-threading tools, tests, network model, utils; RPC commands, and GUI, fixes.
+* Draft of Bitcoin RPC interaction (do NOT use for anything other then testnet!!).
+  * RPC commands for Bitcoin: `get_status` `pay` `set_account`.
+  * GUI: RPC connect timeout changes, more errors supported.
+  * GUI: text for Bitcoin status/ballance; Audio sound.
 * GUI.
  * Basic GUI works, but is for testing from source code (is not connected to build system).
   * Connecting to RPC (not encrypted yet!).